Diane Nash

-Diane Judith Nash (born May 15, 1938) is an American civil rights activist, and a leader and strategist of the student wing of the Civil Rights Movement.
+Diane Judith Nash (born May 15, 1938) is an American civil rights activist and strategist of the student wing of the Civil Rights Movement.
 Nash's campaigns were among the most successful of the era.
-Her efforts included the first successful civil rights campaign to integrate lunch counters (Nashville); the Freedom Riders, who desegregated interstate travel; co-founding the Student Nonviolent Coordinating Committee (SNCC); and co-initiating the Alabama Voting Rights Project and working on the Selma Voting Rights Movement.
-This helped gain Congressional passage of the Voting Rights Act of 1965, which authorized the federal government to oversee and enforce state practices to ensure that African Americans and other minorities were not prevented from registering and voting.
+Her efforts included becoming the chairman of the Nashville Student Movement; organizing the Nashville sit-ins, the first successful civil rights campaign to integrate lunch counters; continuing the Freedom Rides, which desegregated interstate travel; co-founding the Student Nonviolent Coordinating Committee (SNCC); and co-initiated the Alabama Voting Rights Project and working on the Selma Voting Rights Movement with her husband, James Bevel.

+Their Selma campaign helped gain Congressional passage of the Voting Rights Act of 1965, which authorized the federal government to oversee and enforce state practices to ensure that African Americans and other minorities were not prevented from registering and voting.
 In July 2022, Nash was awarded the Presidential Medal of Freedom by President Joe Biden.

 Biography

 Early life

-Nash was born in 1938 and raised Catholic in a middle-class family in Chicago by her father Leon Nash and her mother Dorothy Bolton Nash.
-Her father was a veteran of World War II.
-Her mother worked as a keypunch operator during the war, leaving Nash in the care of her grandmother, Carrie Bolton, until age seven.
+Nash was born in May 1938 and raised Catholic in a middle-class African-American family in Chicago.
+Her father, Leon Nash, was a veteran of World War II.
+Her mother, Dorothy Bolton Nash, worked as a keypunch operator during the war, leaving Diane in the care of her grandmother, Carrie Bolton, until age seven.
 Carrie Bolton was a cultured woman, known for her refinement and manners.
 After the war, Nash's parents' marriage ended.
 Dorothy married again to John Baker, a waiter on the railroad dining cars owned by the Pullman Company.
 Baker was a member of the Brotherhood of Sleeping Car Porters, one of the most powerful black unions in the nation.

 As Dorothy no longer worked outside the house, Diane saw less of her grandmother Carrie Bolton.
 Nonetheless, Bolton continued to be an important influence on Nash's life and was committed to making sure Diane understood her value.
 Bolton didn't discuss race often, believing that racial prejudice was taught to younger generations by their elders.
 Her grandmother's words and actions instilled in Diane confidence and a strong sense of self-worth.
 Simultaneously, her grandmother's influence cultivated a sheltered environment that left her vulnerable to the severity of racism in the outside world.